We are excited to be partnering with Merrell.

 We understand that people have different dietary restrictions, needs, and preferences.
 Because of this, rather than include the cost of a post-race meal that you may or may not enjoy/ be able to eat, we do not include meals in our race registration fees.
 We suggest checking out one of the great eateries in the area or bringing your own stuff.
 We will have snacks available at the finish line, just not an actual meal.

-Happy Trails Racing has a new policy regarding race refunds/transfers: register with confidence knowing that you can take advantage of our early bird pricing and, if you need to back out, you can do so up to 30 days before the race with a 100% race credit that can go towards any future Happy Trails event.
+Happy Trails Racing has a policy regarding race refunds/transfers: register with confidence knowing that you can take advantage of our early bird pricing and, if you need to back out, you can do so up to 30 days before the race with a 100% race credit that can go towards any future Happy Trails event.
 It doesn't expire.
-From 30 days out to 15 days out, you can back out with a 50% race credit.
-Participants are also welcome to transfer their bib without any penalty up to 15 days before the race.
+Unfortunately, we cannot accommodate cancellations within 30 days of the race.
+However, participants are welcome to transfer their bib to someone else without any penalty up to 5 days before the race.
 Please keep in mind that everything we need to order to have you at our race is done so at least 30 days out.

 If the event that you wish to participate in is full, feel free to join the waitlist.